NickReed18/nFacetAnalysis/README.md

 # nFacetAnalysis
-An overview of various regions of work on the nFacet project
+An overview of various regions of work on the nFacet project.